greatroboticslab/HumanoidRobotTrainingData/depth_anything_baseline/README.md

 The <start> and <end> parameters determine the range of files to process.
 For instance, 0 and 100 will process the first 100 files.
 The raw frames will be saved in video_processing/output/ and the depth frames will be saved in depth_anything_baseline/output/

+## Debug

+The debug/ folder contains a script: grab_samples.py which can be run to grab a small amount of output data:

+        python grab_samples.py --count <sample_count>

+By default, the	script will try	to grab	10 folders, but	the --count argument can be used to define a custom amount.

 ---
 title: Depth Anything V2
 emoji: 🌖